 These skills, experiences and learning opportunities are presented to the children through meaningful play contexts and adult led activities which ensure that each child has the opportunity to play and explore in an active and engaging environment that allows them to be creative, think critically and take risks to achieve more.

-In our Nursery Class children spend time within their Key Worker Groups where we teach further communication and social skills through programmes such as Nursery Narrative and Time to Talk.
+In our Nursery class, children spend time within small groups where we teach further communication and social skills through programmes such as Nursery Narrative and WellComm.

 Learning experiences and interests children have outside school are very important, especially those they share with parents and carers.
 These experiences promote deep learning and hold great value for children as they experience new learning with those they are closest too.
-To help your child to learn the best they can in Nursery Class we really encourage partnership work.
-Please tell us how your child is learning at home, what they enjoy doing, and any new learning moments they have so we can build upon this in school.
-We regularly send home Wow!
-Postcards for you to share these valuable learning experiences with us.
-Likewise we share with you the developments your child makes as they progress through Nursery Class by weekly newsletters and termly Stay and Play sessions.
+To help your child to learn the best they can in Nursery class we really encourage partnership work.
+Please tell us how your child is learning at home, what they enjoy doing, and any new learning moments they have so we can build upon this in school - you can share any achievements on your child's Seesaw profile!
+Likewise, we share with you the developments your child makes as they progress through our Nursery class via Seesaw and Stay and Play sessions.

 Characteristics of Effective Learning